Concord Mills: 2020s–present

+Starbucks and Juicy Body Goddess opened at the mall that same month.

+Gap Outlet opened in September 2025.
+Shake Shack announced on March 3, 2026 that it would open at Concord Mills on March 11.

+On March 20, 2026, Simon Property Group sued A Sneaker City for over $600,000 in unpaid rent and lease violations at Concord Mills.
+In July 2026, JD Sports, Rally House, and Request Boutique opened at the mall.

+Concord Marketplace

+Concord Marketplace (formerly Concord Mills Marketplace) is a power center adjacent to the Concord Mills outlet mall.
+It was also developed by the Mills Corp. and KanAm, and had its opening in October 2001.

+Simon spun-off the property to Washington Prime Group (WPG) in May 2014, leading to the "Mills" part of the name to be dropped as Simon trademarked it.
+WPG then field for Chapter 11 bankruptcy in June 2021, and as of April 2025, WPG was in the process of liquidating its retail operations, including Concord Mills Marketplace, which was expected to be completed by March 31, 2026.
+As of April 2026, the property is expected to be sold to another owner, as it is now past March 31.
+The mall is no longer on WPG's official website.
+However, it is unclear of what company owns the property now.

+Notable incidents

+August 2000 natural-gas explosion

+On August 21, 2000, a bulldozer damaged a 16-inch North Carolina Natural Gas line, causing a natural-gas explosion at a construction site nearby Concord Mills that shot flames and debris 100 feet into the air, according to Carolina Power & Light.

+Shoppers immediately evacuated the shopping center, and everyone working at the construction site was viewed as accountable, according to Concord Fire Department spokeswoman Sherry Lee.
+One construction worker had first-degree burns from the incident.
+The Mills Corp. quickly clarified that the construction site was not part of the Concord Mills property.

+March 2019 shooting

 In March 2019, a man was shot by an 18 year old male inside the AMC theater after a dispute over seating.
 This incident lead to yet another panic which resulted in a total evacuation.
 The suspect was arrested the following day and charged with assault with a deadly weapon and intent to kill.

+December 2019 shooting

-In December 2019, a 13 year old girl was struck and killed by a stray bullet after she attempted to escape a fight between a group of teenage males.
+In December 2019, a 13-year-old girl was struck and killed by a stray bullet after she attempted to escape a fight between a group of teenage males.
 Two other teenagers were also shot but did not receive life threatening injuries.
 In an unrelated case, the girl's cousin was himself murdered earlier the same hour.
 One of the suspects in the shooting was arrested and charged with first-degree murder and felony riot on the Wednesday morning following the attack.
 Two days later, Police announced they had arrested another suspect.
 This was the first instance of murder on mall property.